Canon M50 vs XTi

 It is notable that the M50 offers wifi support, while the XTi does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the XTi has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
+Both the M50 and the XTi have been discontinued, but can regularly be found used on ebay.
+The XTi was replaced by the Canon Xsi, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the Canon XTi – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.